syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 ## Practice with PRISM

-The following steps helps to create sample project in the PRISM.
+The following steps helps to create sample project in the PRISM 5.0.

 1.Create a New WPF project and add the following references to the solution project.